 And, naturally, it has the answer: a Qualcomm chip instead of an Intel or AMD processor.

 These have been available for a while, with the Snapdragon 835 then the 850.
-Not a whole lot of laptop makers decided to use the chips, with only Samsung and Lenovo opting for the 850.
+Only a few manufacturers have jumped on board so far, but they include some major names like Samsung, Lenovo, Huawei, and HP.
 You can read our Samsung Galaxy Book 2 review to find out more about the 850.

-Today, though, Qualcomm announced a brand new Snapdragon for laptops, the Snapdragon 8cx.
+Late last year Qualcomm announced a brand new Snapdragon for laptops, the Snapdragon 8cx, and at Computex 2019 the company has now revealed a little more about what to expect from the chip.
 This isn't just a smartphone chip that has been tweaked for use in laptops, it's designed specifically for the task.

 The company says this is the best yet, and that the x stands for 'extreme'.
-To this end it offers better performance, better battery life and - importantly, built-in 2Gb/s LTE just like the Snapdragon 855.
+To this end it offers better performance, better battery life and, importantly, built-in 5G support.

-And like the 855, the 8cx is a 7mn chip.
+And like the 855, the 8cx is a 7nm chip.
 This refers to the manufacturing process used, and the smaller number the better.
-Intel doesn't have a 7nm mobile chip yet, and that's one reason why Qualcomm is bullish about the potentical for the 8cx.
+Intel doesn't have a 7nm mobile chip yet, and that's one reason why Qualcomm is bullish about the potential for the 8cx.

 When is the Snapdragon 8cx release date?

-Laptops with the 8cx will be available in 2019 - as of yet no exact date has been announced.
+Laptops with the 8cx will hopefully be available later in 2019, though for 5G models there may be a wait until 2020 - as of yet no exact date has been announced.

 Is this the successor to the 850?